AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list foodplaces
+1. User requests to list foodplaces.
-2. BiteBuddy shows a list of foodplaces
+2. BiteBuddy shows a list of foodplaces.
 3. User chooses to delete a specific foodplace from the list.
 4. BiteBuddy deletes the foodplace and displays confirmation.